FinCEN Report 114 FBAR

 - Correspondent/Nostro accounts

-- Foreign financial accounts maintained on a U.S. military banking facility
+- Foreign financial accounts maintained in a U.S. military banking facility

 - Certain foreign financial accounts jointly owned by spouses